 TSA also states that you should notify the TSA agent about your liquid medication before you go through security screening.
 Personally, I have flown with liquid medication many times before and have never notified TSA about it nor have they given me any push back (there’s a prescription on the medication bottle).

 Even though that is how I have done it in the past, I would recommend disclosing your medication just to make things easier.
-This is the the especially the case if you’re traveling with accessories associated with your liquid medication such as freezer packs, IV bags, pumps and syringes.
+This is especially the case if you’re traveling with accessories associated with your liquid medication such as freezer packs, IV bags, pumps and syringes.

 If TSA does notice your liquids or you tell them about them, the medically required liquids will be subjected to additional screening that could include being asked to open the container.
 They might also even pour the substance into another container or simply test out a small sample of the medication.
 So just be prepared to pop the top if you are asked to.